 It has a powerful message to convey and turns on its head the idea that psychosis is a debilitating illness, caused by a brain chemical imbalance, which requires medication for life.
 The book questions fundamental beliefs about how the world is.

 It is an intense, honest and lucid memoir, an exposing and vulnerable adventure through a psyche that is spilling out undigested psychological material to reveal secrets from a past that has been forgotten.
 Psychosis is portrayed as the psyche’s attempt to integrate them and become whole.

-Emma has been through a series of transformational crises that have changed her fundamental beliefs about how the world is.
-The western psychiatric system pathologizes these experiences seeking to ‘help’ by relieving the distress through antipsychotics.
-Whilst medication is sometimes useful, it doesn’t really attend to the deeper need.
-Her need was for validation, compassionate holding, skilful navigation and most of all grounding.
+But the psychiatric system pathologises these experiences, seeking to ‘help’ by relieving the distress through antipsychotics.
+Whilst medication is sometimes useful, it doesn’t really attend to the deeper need: for validation, compassionate holding, skilful navigation and most of all grounding.